life4/awesome-python-code-formatters/README.md

 + [autotransform](https://github.com/nathro/AutoTransform): framework for large-scale code modification.
 + [bowler](https://github.com/facebookincubator/Bowler): safe code refactoring for modern Python.
 + [fissix](https://github.com/jreese/fissix): backport of [lib2to3](https://docs.python.org/2/library/2to3.html), with enhancements.
++ [importlab](https://github.com/google/importlab): A library that automatically infers dependencies for Python files.
+Importlab's main use case is to work with static analysis tools that process one file at a time, ensuring that a file's dependencies are analysed before it is.
 + [libcst](https://github.com/Instagram/LibCST): parses Python code as a CST tree that keeps all formatting details (comments, whitespaces, parentheses, etc).
 + [massedit](https://github.com/elmotec/massedit): edit text files with Python.
 + [refactor](https://github.com/isidentical/refactor): AST-based fragmental source code refactoring toolkit.